Mother Of 3 Desperate For Help Getting Heat Turned On At NYCHA Apartment

 NEW YORK (CBSNewYork) — As temperatures drop, a mother reached out to CBS2, desperate for help getting heat turned on at her NYCHA apartment.

-Mother of three Clara Rivera lives in the Justice Sonya Sotomayor Houses in the Soundview section of the Bronx.READ MORE: Suspected Tornado Leaves Behind Trail Of Damage On Long Island
+Mother of three Clara Rivera lives in the Justice Sonya Sotomayor Houses in the Soundview section of the Bronx.READ MORE: Alex Jones Found Liable In Sandy Hook Lawsuits Over 'Hoax' Conspiracy

 “Just imagine how my child, my baby wakes up with hands cold, feet cold, nose cold,” she said.

-Note: Editor’s note: This story first appeared on Nov.
-13, 2021.